No one can resist a chewy, golden brown bagel studded with raisins and flavored with cinnamon and vanilla. —cook.can.read

 - Gently form each ball of dough into a round and pat it flat.
 Repeat until all 8 are done.
 Rest the dough again for 2 to 3 minutes.

 - Press your thumbs through the center of each dough ball and pull apart gently to form a center hole.
 Pull slowly away from the center with your thumbs until you have the shape you want.
-Continue until all 8 balls of dough have a hole in the center.
+Let rest again for about 10 minutes, until the water in the stockpot is boiling.

-- Before you start cooking, put a cotton tea towel over a plate or rack directly adjacent to your boiling water and have ready a spider or some tongs.
+- Place a cotton tea towel over a plate or rack directly adjacent to the pot and have ready a spider or some tongs.
 Make sure your baking sheets are also ready and nearby.

-- Working with 2 to 3 at a time, add bagels to the boiling water; cook for 30 seconds, then flip on to the other side and boil for another 30 seconds.
-Remove them to the towel-lined plate to drain some of the excess moisture, then put them onto a baking sheet, making sure that the bagels don't touch.
-Repeat until all bagels are boiled.
+- Working with 2 to 3 at a time, add the dough to the boiling water; cook for 30 seconds, then flip and boil for another 30 seconds.
+Transfer to the towel-lined plate to drain some of the excess moisture, then put arrange on a baking sheet, making sure that the bagels don't touch.

-- Use a pastry brush (or spoon in a pinch) to glaze the top of each bagel with the egg wash.
+- Using a pastry brush (or spoon in a pinch), glaze the top of each bagel with the egg wash.

-- Bake for 25 minutes, until golden brown, rotating the pans halfway through to ensure even baking.
-Remove from the oven and cool slightly, but make sure to eat (at least) one while it's still hot!
+- Bake for 25 minutes, rotating the pans halfway through, until golden brown.
+Let cool slightly, but make sure to eat (at least) one while it's still hot!